drcoopertbbt/UN-Africa-AI-DNA-Helix/README.md

 - Instead of training on snapshots of static data, the AI interacts with an adaptive graph-based taxonomy that evolves as context changes, creating a dynamic knowledge network.
 - Rather than compressing knowledge into weights, it navigates and reconstructs meaning dynamically.
-- Instead of retrieving answers from “inside the model,” it follows the flow of ideas, discovering emergent connections and feeding an Atomic Language Model.
+- Instead of retrieving answers from "inside the model," it follows the flow of ideas, discovering emergent connections and feeding an Atomic Language Model.

 Externalization of Data - Inside Out Model